 Our names are reminiscent of specimens from a natural history museum; the natural history of our relationship, the tentative beginnings…

 True to my tag line “The Wandering Poet” I don’t live in the Oxford house any longer, and have lost the enchanted garden, but there will be more.

 For instance, in Florence, from 2015 through 2017, I had a garden of terracotta roof tiles with a view of the neighbors’ laundry drying in the sun.
 Each day there were new textures and colors, crops harvested into baskets by women in the windows across from mine.

-I asked him to please pack our office in his carry-on luggage when we move back to Italy next month.
+I asked Sean if he would please pack our office in my carry-on luggage when I move back to Italy next month.
 I can’t imagine living without that chair now.
 I can lean back all the way, prop my feet up on my desk overlooking these stunning hills and work on my novel in my lap.

 True.
 We’ll get it all in there somehow.

 And the sheep.
 They’re part of the view.
 But from here they’re super tiny, like little plastic sheep, so they can probably fit in the side pocket of your carry-on or something.

 And the sky, because it’s half the view.
 Oh, and the clouds!

 Well the clouds will cushion all the other things, you know?